nschwertner/node-js-lesson1/README.md

-use `node demo.js` in each subdirectory to try out the demos
+run `node demo.js` from the console in each subdirectory to try out the demos